FAQs: Pre-Arrival & New Students

 If I defer my admission, will I receive a new I-20, and if so, when and how will I receive it?
 How early can I apply for my visa?

-New international students who have received approval from their academic department to defer their program start will receive a new I-20 reflecting their future program start date.
-Depending on your future program start date, OIE will issue you an updated I-20 at a later time (for example, for students who have approval to defer their admission until fall 2022, OIE will begin the process of issuing updated I-20s in spring 2022).
+New international students who have received approval from their academic department to defer their program start to a different semester, will receive a new Form I-20 reflecting their future program start date.
+Depending on your future program start date, OIE will issue you an updated Form I-20 at a later time (for example, for students who have approval to defer their admission until spring 202, OIE will begin the process of issuing updated Form I-20s in fall 2023 and we received a New Student Initial Document Request E-Form).

-If OIE has already issued you an I-20 document, your SEVIS ID will remain the same when we reissue your I-20 with the updated start date.
+If OIE has already issued you a Form I-20 document, your SEVIS ID will remain the same when we reissue your Form I-20 with the updated start date.
 You can apply for a visa 120 days prior to your program start.

 Applying for a Visa